 Nicely, Annmarie and Selvia, Aiden, "Socioeconomic Predictors of Visitor Harassment: Why Knowing Vendor Migration Patterns is Important" (2019).
-Visitor Harassment Research Unit White Papers.
+Visitor Harassment Research Unit Special Papers.
 Paper 1.

 Date of this Version